College of Letters & Science

 All majors are required to take History of Science 555, the department's capstone seminar, in the junior or senior year.

 All students must fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Departmental courses above the elementary level count toward this requirement.

 The Honors in the Major track in History of Science, Medicine, and Technology is intended for students who want to experience the excitement of original research and who wish to graduate with the best possible undergraduate training in the discipline.
 This option is especially appropriate for students who are considering graduate work in the subject, or who want to have an especially rigorous training in research, reasoning, and writing skills useful to a wide range of career choices.
 Students who are considering Honors in the Major should consult with the honors advisor as early as possible, preferably in the sophomore year.
 Honors majors are subject to the same requirements as other majors in the department, with the following modifications:

 At least 15 of the minimum 24 departmental credits must be drawn from history of science, medicine, and technology or in medical history courses numbered at the 300, 400, or 500 levels.
 History of Science 615 and History of Medicine 668 and 678 may also be used to fulfill this requirement.
 Substitutions may be accepted at the discretion of the honors advisor.

-Honors majors are to take one of the following: History of Science 180, 280, 284 (in conjunction with 212), or one seminar (minimum of 3 credits) offered by the department at the upper-division or graduate level.
+Honors majors are to take one of the following: History of Science 180, 280, 284 (in conjunction with 212), or one seminar (minimum of 3 credits) offered by the department at the upper-division level.

 History of Science 555 should be taken in the spring of the junior year before embarking on the Senior Honors Thesis; in exceptional cases, 555 may be taken concurrently with 681.